Skip to main content

 Pods that use this service account receive the necessary environment or volume configuration to call AI Object Storage.

-To confirm the Pod Identity Webhook is injecting credentials correctly before deploying your real workload, you can create a test pod using the amazon/aws-cli image and run an S3 command against AI Object Storage.
+To confirm the Pod Identity Webhook injects credentials correctly before you deploy your real workload, create a test Pod that uses the amazon/aws-cli image and run an S3 command against AI Object Storage.

 test-webhook-pod.yaml